Music of Belize: Mestizo and Maya music

-Kriol music
+Creole music

 Creole music culture is largely focused around political issues surrounding the Creole people of both Belize and the Caribbean.
 Stylistically, Creole music is widely known in Belize for its call-and-response structure, which requires at least two voices.
 The call– usually just one person– sings the first line and alternates lines with the response– who can be one or many people– in a typical ABA or three-part rondo form.
 The melodies, often in common time, showcase diatonic movement, arpeggios and sequential figures.

 Among the most popular styles created by Kriol musicians is brukdown.
 Brukdown evolved out of the music and dance of loggers, especially a form called buru.
 Buru was often satirical in nature, and eventually grew more urban, accompanied by a donkey's jawbone, drums and a banjo.
 The word brukdown may come from broken down calypso, referring to the similarities between brukdown and Trinidadian calypso music; the presence of large numbers of Jamaicans in Belize also led to an influence from mento music.

 In modern forms, new instruments have been added to brukdown.
 The "boom and chime groups" use bass guitar, electric guitar and congas, for example.
 Popular brukdown groups include The Tigers, The Mahogany Chips, Mimi Female Duet and Brad Pattico.